sunnyvalechha/Devops-Prep/README.md

 # AWS

+1. Explain how will you design a highly available and scalable multi-tier application.

+-

 1. difference in aws auto scaling vs ec2 auto scaling
 2. difference in launch template vs launch configuration
 3. who is publisher and who is consumer (sqs)